DGEs2018/Traineeship-progress/Week19/journal.md

     just like users interact / communicate with devices, apps / softwares do so amongst themselves
 - APIs facilitates developer's life quite
 - A multitude of APIs are available on programmableweb.com
-- The common ones out of these are Google, Youtube  and Facebook APIs
+- Out of the common ones out of these are Google, Youtube  and Facebook APIs
-- Twilio is one such common API exposed to the public
+- Twilio is one such common API exposed to the public used for UBER
-    -
 - NB APIs can also be used in-house, and these make the workflows for easier for devs
--

--